kripod/otion/packages/gatsby-plugin-otion/README.md

 import { prefix as stylisPrefix } from "stylis"; // v4

 export default {
-  // Use a custom auto-prefixer, despite being larger than the default
+  // Use a custom auto-prefixer, despite weighing more than the default
   prefix: (property, value) => {
     const declaration = `${property}:${value};`;
     return (